 Despite popular belief, they Labrador Husky is not a Labrador Retriever x Husky hybrid.
 Though, we can understand the confusion.
-Rather the Labrador Husky is a spitz-type dog that was brought to the Labrador region by the Thule Inuit tribe in 1300 AD.
-Yes, they’re that old.
+Rather, they’re a spitz-type dog that was brought to the Labrador region by the Thule Inuit tribe in 1300 AD.
+And yes, they’re that old.

 Labrador Huskies were developed to pull sleds and hunt, so the Inuit people bred them with wolves to improve their endurance and strength.
 And while they closely resemble a wild wolf, they’re smaller than a Malamute, Eskimo dog and wolf.

 Because the Labrador Husky adapted well to the cold or isolated wastelands, they continued to do its job effectively.
 But when snowmobiles came around, this breed was no longer required as much.
 This led to a career change – for search and rescue or drug detection.

 - The Labrador Husky has a dense double-layered coat that’s well adapted to the cold climate up North where it lived and worked.

 - The name of this breed suggests a cross between a Labrador Retriever and a Siberian Husky, but in reality, this is not the case.

 - The Labrador Husky is similar to the wolf because it doesn’t bark, but rather howls.

 The Labrador Husky is a lively and energetic dog.
 It’s possible that they make decent family dogs, but they need a strong pack leader.
 These wolf-life dogs need a pack hierarchy, otherwise they tend to express displeasure with growling and biting.

 Labrador Huskies are high-maintenance dogs that require lots of attention from owners, intense and frequent physical activities, as well as mental stimulation.
 This is not a dog you can leave alone for a long time.
 They will easily get bored and destroy your living room.